SamsonPN/learn-go-with-tests/README.md

   - useful when you want to apply more meaning to the values
     * i.e. we could've just used int for Wallet but this is a Wallet for bitcoin so using type Bitcoin int is more descriptive
   - can let you implement interfaces
-    * e.g. we implemented the Stringer interface to return for Bitcoin
+    * e.g. we implemented the Stringer interface so we can use %s (string) when formatting Bitcoin values
     ```
     func (b Bitcoin) String() string {
 	    return fmt.Sprintf("%d BTC", b)
     }
+    // Output: got 10 BTC, want 20 BTC
     ```